Second Coming: Christianity

-A 2010 survey showed that about 40% of Americans believe that Jesus is likely to return by 2050.
-This varies from 58% of white evangelical Christians, through 32% of Catholics to 27% of white mainline Protestants.
-Belief in the Second Coming was popularised in the US in the late nineteenth century by the evangelist Dwight L. Moody and the premillennial interpretation became one of the core components of Christian fundamentalism in the 1920s.
+A 2010 survey showed that about 40% of Americans at the time believed that Jesus is likely to return by 2050.
+This varied from 58% of white evangelical Christians, through 32% of Catholics to 27% of white mainline Protestants.

 Early Christianity

-Most scholars participating in the third quest for the historical Jesus view Jesus as an eschatological prophet preaching an imminent coming “Kingdom of God".
+Most scholars participating in the third quest for the historical Jesus view Jesus as an eschatological prophet preaching the "Kingdom of God".
 Some critical scholars see Jesus's predictions of an imminent parousia as mistaken, while many view it from the perspective of the conditional nature of judgement prophecy.
 A number of interpretations of the term "Kingdom of God" have thus appeared in its eschatological context, e.g., apocalyptic, realized or inaugurated eschatologies, yet no consensus has emerged among scholars.

 While the notion of an apocalyptic Jesus remains a mainstream view among scholars, it has been challenged by proponents of other portraits.
 Scholars of the Jesus Seminar attribute apocalyptic expectations to the early Church rather than the historical Jesus.
 Some argued that the earlier traditions in the Q Source and Gospel of Thomas showed that apocalyptic eschatology was not present in earlier layers of the Jesus tradition.
 Recent scholarship has re-evaluated the apocalyptic ideas in the early Christian gospels not as a literal prediction of the end times, but as relating to the destruction of the Jewish Temple in 70 AD.
 Scholars such as R.T.
 France and N.T.
 Wright argue that the Gospels use apocalyptic language borrowed from the Old Testament to describe the destruction of the Temple in 70 AD, and passages such as Mark 13:26 concerning the "coming" of the Son of Man are not about the Second Coming, but about the vindication of the Son of Man at the Right Hand of God, where he is bestowed new authority with the Temple's destruction.